 - Language ability - Due to the international nature of many large companies, knowledge of a second language can be an advantage but is not essential.

 - A willingness to travel - Consulting careers usually require a fair amount of travel and it's possible that you may need to relocate, nationally or internationally, and work from home for extended periods.

 Whichever sector you work in, you'll need to be an excellent communicator, highly organised and able to manage your workload - find out more about the skills that employers want.

-With the rising popularity of consulting as a graduate career, competition for places on graduate schemes is fierce - so to stand out to employers you'll need a high degree of commercial awareness and to have an understanding of the organisation you've applied to.
+With the rising popularity of consulting as a graduate career, competition for places on these programmes is fierce - so to stand out you'll need to have an understanding of the organisation you've applied to.
 Avoid sending generic applications; they're unlikely to prove successful.
 Instead, take the time to really demonstrate your suitability to the role by providing real-world examples of required competencies.

-Remember to include any extracurricular activities and relevant work experience in your application.
-Think about the transferable skills you possess, e.g. are you part of a sports team, showing long-term commitment and teamwork?
+Remember to include any extra-curricular activities and relevant work experience in your application.
+Think about the transferable skills you possess - for example, are you part of a sports team, demonstrating long-term commitment and teamwork?
 Have you organised a charity event, showing creativity, leadership and responsibility?
-All of these skills are of interest to employers.
+All these skills are of interest to employers.

-Gaining a place on a graduate scheme usually opens the door to permanent employment.
-You could work in business, management, strategy or technology consulting, depending on your training.
+After completing the scheme, you could find work in business, management, strategy, or technology consulting, depending on the nature of your training.

 Find out more